Henry L. Muldrow: Political career

 Muldrow was elected as a Democrat to the Forty-fifth and to the three succeeding Congresses (March 4, 1877 – March 3, 1885).
-He also served as Chairman, Committee on Territories (Forty-sixth Congress), and on the Committee on Private Land Claims (Forty-eighth Congress).
+He also served as chairman, Committee on Territories (Forty-sixth Congress), and on the Committee on Private Land Claims (Forty-eighth Congress).
 He also helped to introduce a bill that proposed that the U.S. change to use a modified version of the metric system for coinage.
 During the first administration of President Grover Cleveland he was appointed to the office of First Assistant Secretary of the Interior.
 He resigned in 1889 and resumed his law practice.
 Muldrow was also a delegate to the Mississippi Constitutional Convention of 1890.
 As Newton points out, "The convention's final product, imposed on Mississippi without a popular vote, established a two-dollar poll tax, mandated two years' residency in the state and one year in the would-be voter's district, and denied ballots to convicted felons or tax-defaulters.
 Section 244 further required that any voter must "be able to read any section of the constitution of this State; or he shall be able to understand the same when read to him, or give a reasonable interpretation thereof."
 The net effect, by 1892, was to remove 138,400 blacks and 52,000 whites from the state's electoral rolls."
 The official constitutional record of the 1890 convention reads that "It is the manifest intention of this Convention to secure to the State of Mississippi 'white supremacy".
 Muldrow was appointed chancellor of the first district of Mississippi in September 1899; serving until 1905.
-He died on March 1, 1905.
+He died on March 1, 1905 of heart and organ failure.

 Honors

-Muldrow, Oklahoma, and Colonel Muldrow Avenue in Starkville, Mississippi, are named after him.
+Muldrow, Oklahoma, and Colonel Muldrow Avenue in Starkville, Mississippi are named after him.